Best Spawn Peeks on Oregon in Rainbow Six Siege (2026 Guide)

 Main stairs door

-Main stairs door takes practice to execute cleanly, but its 38% success rate explains why advanced players keep coming back to it.
+Main stairs door takes practice to execute cleanly; it grades B for effectiveness.
 Difficulty sits at 5/5 and the risk profile is high-risk.

 - Difficulty